JellevanOmmen/magnet-blog/README.md

 Magnet.me Blog

-It runs on Jekyll so install it using `gem install jekyll` and then run `jekyll serve` and see the awesomeness.
+To start

+1. Have Jekyll and bundle installed: `gem install jekyll bundle`
+2. Install dependencies `bundle install`
+3. Run the server with `jekyll serve`

+Run it with `sudo ` if you run into any permissions problems.